How to Create a Login Form on a WordPress Website

 Put the fields you intend to use in a login form.

 Generally in a login form, user name, email, and password fields are used.
 We’ve used only email and password fields here.
-Save the form and copy the form ID (shortcode).
+Check whether the name attributes match properly.

-Click on ‘Add New Page’ and paste your form’s shortcode there.
+Click on ‘Add New Page’.

 Now go to the Theme File Editor from the Appearance section.